ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         0. Selecting the development team in your Xcode project

-            In your project target properties, under `General` tab, select your development team.
+            In your project target properties, under the General tab, select your development team.
 For example:

             ![Screenshot](README_files/xcode.target.general.team.png)